How to buy Technology One (TNE) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Technology One Limited is a software-application business based in Australia.
-Technology One shares (TNE) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Technology One has a trailing 12-month revenue of around $298.3 million..
+Technology One shares (TNE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Technology One has a trailing 12-month revenue of around $304.6 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Technology One